 Any financial aid that has been awarded to you will authorize to disburse prior to the payment deadlines.
-If you have enough authorized aid to pay your balance your schedule will be saved.
+If you have enough authorized aid to pay your balance, your schedule will be saved.
 If you do not have enough aid, you must pay the difference before the payment deadline or your schedule will be purged.
-Approximately 14 days into the semester your aid will disburse and pay any balance you may have.
+Approximately 14 days into the semester, your aid will disburse and pay toward any balance you may have showing in BannerWeb.